Est. 1892 · National Register of Historic Places · Black Hills Mining-Era Architecture · Eisendrath Queen Anne Design

 Harris and Anna Franklin commissioned Chicago architect Simeon D. Eisendrath to design a Queen Anne residence on Van Buren Street overlooking the booming Black Hills mining town of Deadwood.
 Completed in 1892, the home featured radiant heat, running water, electric service, and a private telephone line — state-of-the-art domestic technology for the era.
 Contemporary Deadwood newspapers described the residence as the grandest house west of the Mississippi.

 Harris Franklin died in 1923; Anna had predeceased him.
 Their son Nathan ran the family commercial holdings and was elected Deadwood mayor in 1914, defeating incumbent William E. Adams.
-In 1920 Adams — the merchant and former mayor he had unseated — purchased the Franklin home after the deaths in close succession of his first wife Alice and his only surviving daughter Helen.
-(The Adams family had previously lost three young children to childhood illness.)
-Adams remarried in 1927 to Mary Mastrovich; he died of a stroke in June 1934.
-Mary lived in the home until her own death.
+In 1920 Adams — the merchant and former mayor he had unseated — purchased the Franklin home together with his wife Alice; they bought it during his return term as mayor (1920–1924).
+In June 1925, while Alice was in California for the birth of their first grandchild, she died of cancer; their daughter Helen, distraught at the loss, died the following day in early labor, along with the infant.
+These losses came five years after the purchase.
+Adams remarried in 1927 to Mary Mastrovich; he suffered a stroke at a bank board meeting on June 7, 1934, and died nine days later.
+Mary lived in the home until her own death, preserving the contents intact.

 In 1992 the Deadwood Historic Preservation Commission acquired the property and restored it as a house museum.
 More than 80 percent of the furnishings are original to the Adams family — preserved largely because Mary Adams retained the contents intact after W.E.'s death.
 The house is operated by Deadwood History, Inc., and is listed on the National Register of Historic Places.